Configuration Guide โ

 TIP

-Observability: When debug: true is set, Tempo logs its discovery path to the console (e.g., "Global Discovery found via Symbol"), making it easy to trace exactly where a setting originated.
+Observability: When debug: 'debug' is set, Tempo logs its discovery path to the console (e.g., "Global Discovery found via Symbol"), making it easy to trace exactly where a setting originated.

 INFO